 “Shoot him with a stinger bolt, for Ye Gods’ sakes.
 Or something.
 Can’t you see he’s stealing our audience?
 Look.
 Look!
 They’re putting coins in his hat— and that’s no street-license hat.
 He’s obviously some rich man’s private Fool.
 So what’s he doing out here, poaching from the likes of us?
 Shoot the greedy wight!
 There are laws!”

 The guard's watch was over at sunset.
-She stopped chewing and glared down at the street jester.
+She glared down at the street jester.

 “Till a town officer gets here, I’m the law, fella.
 So go on back and juggle ya balls.
 I’ve got work here.
 Someone’s tryna—” she craned her neck— “I dunno, do a suspicious.”